Trump commutes term of Kardashian-championed drug offender

 "Telling her for the first time and hearing her screams while crying together is a moment I will never forget."

-In a statement announcing the president's decision, the White House said Johnson "has accepted responsibility for her past behavior" and has been a model prisoner, working hard to rehabilitate herself and serve as a mentor to fellow inmates.
-It said that Johnson's warden, case manager and vocational training instructor had written letters in support.
+In a statement announcing the president's decision, the White House said Johnson "has accepted responsibility for her past behavior" and had been a model prisoner, working hard to rehabilitate herself and serve as a mentor to fellow inmates.

 "While this Administration will always be very tough on crime, it believes that those who have paid their debt to society and worked hard to better themselves while in prison deserve a second chance," said a statement from the office of White House spokeswoman Sarah Huckabee Sanders.